Seba113/Seba113/README.md

 ## Hi there 👋

-I am a Developer from Montevideo, Uruguay, trying my best every day to improve my skills.
+I am a Developer from Montevideo, Uruguay

-✨Currently coding in TypeScript :)✨

-Using React and Next.Js for development.
+2nd year student in ORT Univeristy
 <!--
 **Seba113/Seba113** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.